zerodaycode/canyon-book/src/repository_adapters.md

     marker: (),
 }
 ```

+That second `table_name` looks wrong because, conceptually, it is. `maps_to = Team` selects the Rust type, but the adapter derives still resolve the SQL table separately.
+Without the override on `TeamWriter`, they would infer `team`, not the actual table `teams`.

+> **Current limitation:** `TeamWriter` does not represent another database table.
+The repeated name works around a gap in the adapter macros; keep both names in sync until those macros use `Team`'s table metadata.

 With the matching traits in scope, it accepts a `Team` passed to the operation rather than persisting `self`: